Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Introduction

 As the magnetic field is transient in nature, although of very high magnitude, in a given theoretical model, it is very difficult to incorporate it at the initial pre-equilibrium phase and evolve through various complex processes.
 For the sake of simplicity, in the present work, we take a static magnetic field and instead of a complex dynamical QCD system, we consider a final state hadronic system to study the possible effects.
-To do this, analogous to an away from equilibrium system, like the one usually achieved in non-central heavy-ion collisions, we formulate the problem with a non-extensive statistical distribution function with magnetic field and study various thermodynamic properties.
+To do this, analogous to an away from equilibrium system, like the one usually achieved in non-central heavy-ion collisions, we formulate the problem with a non-extensive statistical distribution function with a magnetic field and study various thermodynamic properties.

-The present paper illustrates the thermodynamic observables including energy density, pressure, entropy density, magnetization and the speed of sound in a hadron gas by using the framework of Tsallis non-extensive statistics in a finite and static magnetic field.
-The section \ref{formulation}, briefly describes the formulation for including the magnetic field and estimating different thermodynamical observables in Tsallis non-extensive formalism.
-In section \ref{res}, we report the results and discussion, and finally in section \ref{sum}, we have summarized our findings.
+The present paper illustrates the thermodynamic observables, including energy density, pressure, entropy density, magnetization and the speed of sound in a hadron gas by using the framework of Tsallis non-extensive statistics in a finite and static magnetic field.
+The section \ref{formulation} briefly describes the formulation for including the magnetic field and estimating different thermodynamical observables in Tsallis non-extensive formalism.
+Section \ref{vacpressure} explicitly describes the regularization of vacuum pressure.
+We report the results and discussion in section \ref{res}, and finally, in section \ref{sum}, we summarize our findings.
+Further, in the appendix, we show the thermodynamic consistency of the Tsallis distribution function in the presence of an external magnetic field.